UAE to pull forces out of Yemen after calls for withdrawal, Saudi strike

 Saudi Arabia backed al-Alimi’s call for the UAE to withdraw its forces from Yemeni territory, and asked that it halt “any military or financial support to any party” in the country.

-The UAE said it had been surprised by the Saudi air strike, and that the shipments in question did not contain weapons and were destined for the Emirati forces, rather than the STC.
+The UAE said it had been surprised by the Saudi Arabian air strike, and that the shipments in question did not contain weapons and were destined for the Emirati forces, rather than the STC.

-It also said that it was committed to enduring the security of Saudi Arabia and that it was seeking a solution “that prevents escalation, based on reliable facts and existing coordination”.
+It also said that it was committed to ensuring the security of Saudi Arabia and that it was seeking a solution “that prevents escalation, based on reliable facts and existing coordination”.

 Yemeni state television showed what it said was black smoke rising from the port in the early morning, with burned vehicles.
 Al-Alimi declared a no-fly zone, and a sea and ground blockade on all ports and crossings for 72 hours.